The Lonely Hearts Hotel

 Separated as teenagers, sent off to work as servants during the Great Depression, both escape into the city's underworld, dabbling in sex, drugs and theft in order to survive.
 Vicious, absurd and perverse, Montreal in the 1920s is no place for song and dance.
 But when Rose and Pierrot finally reunite beneath the snowflakes — after years of searching and desperate poverty — the possibilities of their childhood dreams are renewed, and they'll go to extreme lengths to make them come true.
 After Rose, Pierrot and their troupe of clowns and chorus girls hit the stage and the alleys, the underworld will never look the same.
 (From HarperCollins Canada)

-The Lonely Hearts Hotel is on the Canada Reads 2021 longlist.
+The Lonely Hearts Hotel was on the Canada Reads 2021 longlist.

 Heather O'Neill is a writer from Montreal.
 Her books include the novels Lullabies for Little Criminals, The Girl Who Was Saturday Night, the short story collection Daydreams of Angels and the nonfiction book Wisdom in Nonsense.
 She the first back-to-back finalist for the Scotiabank Giller Prize: The Girl Who Was Saturday Night was a finalist in 2014 and Daydreams of Angels was a finalist in 2015.